Jeffafuh/Personal-Projects/MineSweeper Demo/README.md

 ## Running The Application

-This project was created in JCreator as a workspace using JDK 1.8.
+This project was created in JCreator using JDK 1.8.

-Either import the workspace in JCreator or compile all of the .java files together located in /src/.
+Either import the files into your preferred Java IDE or compile all of the .java files together located in /src/.
 Once compiled, "MineSweeperRunner.java" contains the main method to be executed to run the program.

 ## Description